Is Xcalak Safe Enough for You to Visit?

 As experienced travelers and repeat visitors of Mexico, we consider Xcalak safe.
 However, personal safety in Mexico is something all travelers need to judge for themselves.
-This post is addresses common safety concerns about Xcalak, to help you decide for yourself if Xcalak is safe.
+This post will give you a bit more insight into Xcalak and how to protect yourself as a tourist.

 Corruption & Crime in Xcalak

 - Serious crime – Xcalak is a friendly beach town with little crime.
 The locals know each other, and there is almost no party scene or nightlife.
 There simply isn’t much opportunity for violence or serious crime in Xcalak.
 But it can happen.
 Recently in 2022, eight local workers were taken from a farmer’s ranch and murdered.
 That’s scary news.
 The crime is thought to be drug-related.

 - Drugs – Ask around in Xcalak (just like everywhere in the world) and you will be able to find marijuana and cocaine for sale.
 These drugs are illegal in Mexico so don’t be an idiot.
 Also, the Mexican Navy has busted drug-smuggling boats along the coast of Xcalak on occasion.
 It’s rare, but we have heard stories of “square fish” (aka packs of cocaine) floating to shore.
 If you happen to see a suspicious washed-up package, don’t turn it in, don’t sell it, and certainly don’t use it.
 Ignore it, keep walking, and enjoy your vacation.